Dorothy is a master gardener, former newspaper reporter, and the author of several books. Michael is a landscape and nature photographer.

 If you plant Balloon Flowers from seed, they are not going to flower the first year, so if you can find some young plants at a nursery, you might want to buy those, depending upon your level of gardening patience.

-If you live in a dry area, you will need to acquaint yourself with the term "tap roots" - they are roots that grow vertically downward and branch out with other smaller lateral roots.
+If you live in a dry area, you will need to acquaint yourself with the term "tap roots."
+These are roots that grow vertically downward and branch out with other smaller lateral roots.
 They are important to you because they have the ability to reach deep into the soil to find moisture that you are not even aware of.

-However, patience is called for when you are planting false blue indigo, as it can take up to three years to get it's extremely deep root system established before you ever see a flower.
+However, patience is called for when you are planting false blue indigo, as it can take up to three years to get its extremely deep root system established before you ever see a flower.
 And, choose your spot wisely, as they don't particularly like to be moved, having a root system that can be about 10 feet deep and several feet wide.

-The good news is that once your false blue indigo plants are established, they require very little care and butterflies absolutely LOVE them!
+The good news is that once your false blue indigo plants are established, they require very little care and butterflies absolutely love them!

 - Phillips, Judith (1995), Plants for Natural Gardens, Southwestern Native and Adaptive Trees, Shrubs, Wildflowers & Grasses, Museum of New Mexico Press, Santa Fe, NM